Random Testing

 49 CFR Part 40 requires that a donor be allowed up to three hours after an initial failed attempt to produce a sufficient urine specimen.
 During this time, the donor may drink up to 40 ounces of fluid spread over the three hour period.
 For this reason, many collection sites have a cutoff time for accepting new donors for urine drug test collections.
 Shy bladder process.

-Question: If an employee is not able to provide enough urine during the collection process, and the employee must undergo a medical examination to determine if there is a legitimate medical explanation for the “shy bladder,” can the employer make arrangements for the employee to see an employer-designated physician?
+Question: If an employee cannot provide enough urine during the collection process and must undergo a medical examination to determine if a legitimate medical condition caused the “shy bladder,” can the employer arrange for the employee to see an employer-designated physician?

 Answer: Yes.
-When an employee is not able to produce a sufficient volume of urine for a drug test, the employer is required to direct the employee to obtain a medical evaluation from a licensed physician who is acceptable to the Medical Review Officer (MRO) and has expertise in the medical issues raised by the employee’s failure to provide a sufficient specimen.
-The employer can facilitate the medical evaluation by scheduling an appointment for the employee with a MRO-approved physician.
+When an employee fails to produce a sufficient urine sample for a drug test, the employer must direct the employee to undergo a medical evaluation.
+A licensed physician with expertise in the medical issues related to the failure must conduct this evaluation.

 Yep.
 It happens.
 We catch a lot of them, but some inevitably slip though.